Andrea-Tarzariol/Determination-of-the-Fractal-Dimension-of-a-Curve-Using-a-Convolutional-Neural-Network/README.md

 - with limited portion of curves it can underestimate the fractal dimension

 These limitations are the reasons why I introduce three forms of data augmentations:
-- curves with gaps
+- curves with gaps (from 0 to 9 gaps)
-- images of curves with noise
+- images of curves with noise (from 0 to 7.5%)
-- images of portion of curves
+- images of portion of curves (from 20.000 to 1.000 points)

+In order to evaluate the impact of this specific form of training I then trained a second CNN without any form of data augmentation.

+The results shows that the CNN performs significantly better than the Box Counting in all three cases, with remarkable results also outside the parameters of training.